Hello to all my #designaddicted family! :)

 Can you give us some examples that stand out to you the most?

-PM: Definitely, I agree with you!
+Definitely, I agree very much with you!

 What thrills you about art?

-PM: I love contemporary art, though I’m not very good at understanding it, but I have a fantastic husband who comes to my rescue.
+I love contemporary art, though I’m not very good at understanding it, but I have a fantastic husband who comes to my rescue.

-Is he a passionate too?
+Is he also thrilled by art too?

-Real luck indeed!
+Very lucky indeed!
 Other than modern art, who do you love the most in art?

-PM: I have to say that I can’t think of anything.
-You know, even when I have experienced difficult times, I’ve always tried to find a starting point for a way out it.
+I must say that nothing comes to mind.
+You know, even when I experienced moments of difficulty, I always try to find a starting point to find a way out.
 I firmly believe there is always a way out.
-My TV experience also started at a time when I was having a little bit of a crisis, so you see… I was told to do something and would start right away.
+Even my TV experience started at a time when I was having a little bit of a crisis, so you see… they proposed this opportunity to me and I started right away, I just can’t stay still!
 This probably is my limit.

 In what sense?